pcanz/pPEG/docs/PrattParsing.md

          (+ (+ 1 (* 2 3)) 4)   or  +( +(1, *(2 3)), 4)

-The Lisp s-expresson functional form is a very convenient parse tree structure.
+The Lisp s-expression is a very convenient parse tree structure.

 If the input is: `1+2-3+4` then we can start building the parse tree like this: